The two-loop eight-point amplitude in ABJM theory: The two-loop eight-point amplitude

 \subsection{Consistency checks and analytic structure}

-The construction of the integrand has already utilized several non-trivial constraints, including the matching of maximal and soft-cuts, the correct soft-collinear divergences and the absence of un-physical cuts.
-For the integrated result, we can further check that the amplitude has the correct little-group parity, and the reflection behaviour eq.(\ref{ReflectionRule}).
-As we will see, the integrate result realizes these properties in a non-trivial fashion.
+The construction of the integrand has already utilized several non-trivial constraints, including the matching of maximal and soft-cuts, the correct soft-collinear divergences, and the absence of un-physical cuts.
+For the integrated result, we can further check that the amplitude has the correct little-group parity, and the reflection behavior eq.(\ref{ReflectionRule}).
+As we will see, the integrated result realizes these properties in a non-trivial fashion.

 \paragraph{Little-group parity} We begin with considering $Z_2$ little group transformation of external leg $\Lambda_i\rightarrow -\Lambda_i$.
 The full amplitude should pick up a sign depending on the fermion number $F_i$ of the particle on leg $i$: